A cable’s jacket has a huge influence on its sound. What’s more: adding another layer around an already insulated cable still has a large effect!

 Adding another layer

-Now, if removing a layer of sleeving, what would adding a layer do?
+Now, of course, we are aware of the differences between Teflon, PE, and PVC but, as it turns out, adding another layer of material over the cable’s existing outer layer also has audible effects.
 I wouln’t blame anyone for thinking that it wouldn’t do much but again this has a very pronounced effect and the direction in which you can take the sound of a given cable varies with the material you use.
 I’ve done tests with many materials and each time the effect is different.
 Funnily enough, the effect sort of correlates with the impression you have with a given material.
 For example: cotton.
 You think soft, smooth, right?
 Well indeed this is more or less what it does to the sound.
 Sound like wishful thinking?
 That’s exactly what I thought at first too.
 So I decided to make three identical powercables and vary only the outer sleeving, then conduct listening tests, not only by myself but also with friends, without telling them what they’re listening to.
 The results turned out to be the same, no matter if you knew what you were listening to or not.
 But, the sleeves are no ordinary cotton sleeves.
 They are supplied by a company named Reference Tweaks and they have been treated with a TTL process.
 What this entails exactly is a secret and I can only guess.

 Controlled listening tests